openhealthcare/opal/doc/docs/reference/subrecords.md

 Keywords:

 * `team` Optional team to check for form customisations
-* `sub   team` Optional subteam to check for form customisations
+* `subteam` Optional subteam to check for form customisations